 Workers' Compensation Board

-For those who bill with Connect Care (real or shadow billings), dedicated WCB work queues are triggered by actions that billing physicians take within Connect Care.
+For those who bill (real or shadow billings) through "Resolute" (Connect Care's Professional Billing module), dedicated WCB work queues are triggered by actions that billing physicians take within Connect Care.
 Claims for services performed as part of WCB assessments will not be satisfied unless the provider completes a number of required in-system activities.

 Minimum requirements for a successful submission include:

 Consultation letter (or emergency visit summary) completed in Connect Care following the usual workflow for an emergency or ambulatory care assessment and summative communication.
 The letter or summary must be signed on the patient chart.

 Appropriate service code(s) entered using the Service Code Capture activity.

 "WCB" entered to the "Additional Comments" section at the bottom of the charge composer for any service (billing) codes that are WCB-relevant.
 This is done in the Service Code Capture activity or in the "Service Codes" section of the outpatient visit "Wrap-Up" tab or the "Service Codes" section of the emergency encounter "Wrap-Up" activity.
 The WCB comment flags the claim for attention by a WCB Billing Analyst.

 It is important to complete these steps promptly, ideally on the day of the patient encounter.
 WCB specialist report fees degrade depending upon whether an assessment is received same-day, on-time or late.